AndrewSav/lib.remnant2.saves/README.md

 This library comes with the following code examples:

 - Add Ring - edit save file to ad an arbitrary ring to your character
-- Blood Moon - display little information that the save file has about blood moon generation
+- Blood Moon - display little information that the save file has about blood moon generation, edit save file to increase the chance of Blood Moon triggering
 - Campaign - display various data from `save_x.sav` file:
   - Time Played with this character
   - Quest Completed Log